root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

+The block of integers is followed by a list of strings:

+- String: field name
+- String: type name
+- String: type alias
+- String: field description

 The field version and type version are used for schema evolution.

 The structural role of the field can have one of the following values: